OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - wlan0 - id of the target network interface (this can be wired interface or other Wifi card)
 - 10.0.0.0/24 - IP addresses and mask of AP network

-You need following configuration files:
+The following configuration files need to be changed and adjusted accordingly:

 - hostapd.conf